 Applicants must be a public, tax-exempt organization as defined by Section 501(c)(3) of the Internal Revenue Code, OR working with a 501(c)(3) fiscal agent who can receive funds on your behalf.

 There is no organizational operating budget limit.
 Organizations of all sizes that fit the other criteria are eligible to apply.

 Innovative programs, initiatives, services, or other ideas within the above-stated focus areas that serve lesbian, gay, bisexual, transgender, queer, intersex, asexual, and non-binary individuals and families in Douglas, Sarpy, and Pottawattamie Counties.

 Nonprofits receiving funding from Omaha Community Foundation’s other grant programs, or from the Fund’s other philanthropic partners are eligible to apply.
-Applicants from previous years may apply again this year if they’ve submitted last year’s evaluation report to the Omaha Community Foundation.
+Applicants from previous years may apply again this year if their final report was submitted to the Omaha Community Foundation.

-These requirements, including eligibility of repeat funding, focus areas, and budget limit, are subject to change annually.
+These requirements, including eligibility of repeat, consecutive funding, funding priorities, and operating budget caps, are subject to change annually.
 Additionally, the committee reserves the right to waive eligibility requirements to make awards that address critical community needs.